 James Duke, president of both the American Tobacco Company and Southern Power Company, was one of Trumbauer’s top patrons.
 Abele designed Duke’s eighteenth-century 5th Avenue townhouse in 1909.

+Abele was Duke's master architect for eleven Georgian-style and thirty-eight Collegiate Gothic-style buildings for the Duke University from 1925 to 1940, including the Chapel and the basketball arena.
 According to legend, Abele never set foot on Duke University’s campus to avoid the dehumanizing Jim Crow laws in North Carolina.
-Despite this, he amazingly designed eleven Georgian-style and thirty-eight Collegiate Gothic-style buildings for the new university from 1925 to 1940.
-Duke remained a white-only institution until 1961.
+Plus, Duke remained a whites-only institution until 1961.

 Adapted from: African American Architects: A Biographical Dictionary 1865-1945, Penn Archives, Free Library of Philadelphia, Duke Archives.